DemaciaLarz/TDQN-in-keras/README.md

 # Implementing TDQN in Keras
+Consider as the basis of this project the Trading Deep Q-Network algorithm (TDQN) as it is put forward in the paper named: An Application of Deep Reinforcement Learning to Algorithmic Trading which you can find [here](https://arxiv.org/abs/2004.06627).

 ## Summary
 The objective of this project was to implement the TDQN algorithm on a set of stocks from the upcoming hydrogen sector.